 In the long and sleepy afternoons spent back on shore, the sound of children singing and dancing rang out all day long.
 When there was even a ripple of a wave, the kids grab homemade surfboards and race into the water naked, without a thought for the sharp coral beneath.
 From the sun-kissed beach I saw two little boys in the water, one of them surfing a log – an actual log – no thicker than your thigh.
 The other boy had a slab of wood carved into the shape of a surfboard, with a wide nose and a thinner end for the tail.
 The pair squealed and hooted as they paddled, grinning so hard that you could see every tooth.
 Each wave, no matter how small, was a victory.
 Their arms whirled in circles as they raced back and forth along the surf break.

 One of the boys spotted me and ran up the beach, blurting out a muddle of French and Malagasy.
 I guessed that he was asking me to swap boards with him.
 ‘Of course!’
 I said.
-As I watched him race into the sea I thought to myself that there was only a slim chance I would see my board again.
-I resigned myself to the idea of letting someone who needed a board have mine.
-But 10 minutes later, to my surprise, the beaming face was bounding back up the beach with my board, lovingly wrapping up the leash.
+Ten minutes later, the beaming face was bounding back up the beach with my board, lovingly wrapping up the leash.